keerthinaik/laravel-basic-app/README.md

 ## Important notes

-If we need to use authentication need to install jetstream by using command <code>composer require laravel/jetstream</code>.
+1. If we need to use authentication need to install jetstream by using command <code>composer require laravel/jetstream</code>.
+2. For Adding image intervention package follow this link [Image Intervention Laravel](http://image.intervention.io/getting_started/installation).